 Stream and river flow occurring during summer/fall will decline and become warmer compromising many iconic Pacific Northwest coldwater aquatic species.
-Meanwhile, peak river flow will continue to advance earlier in the year, even into late fall of the previous year.
+Meanwhile, peak river flow will continue to advance earlier in the year, even into late fall.

 Gao et al. (2021) depicted the increasing risk of fire across the nation (Figure 8) under the RCP 8.5 scenario indicating that this would likely lead to increased fire probability throughout most of Oregon of at least 50%.